garrandall/popular-music-data/tracks/who--what--travis-scott.md

 Who, what, when and why?
 (Who?)
 I'm alive, just took one to revive (Yup)
-Keep that vibe when we show up and collide ('Llide, yeah) Me and the guys move just like the F-O-I (Ooh)
+Keep that vibe when we show up and collide ('Llide, yeah) Me and the guys move just like the F-O-I (Oh
-In the Hills, but still keep them ghetto ties (Hills, yeah) Was talkin' Frenchy's, but she thinkin' Ocean Prime (Prime, yeah) Know she keep an open mouth and open mind (Ahh, yeah) I don't open up her door, she open mine (Swang)
+In the Hills, but still keep them ghetto ties (Hills, yeah) Was talkin' Frenchy's, but she thinkin' Ocean Prime (Prime, yeah) Know she keep an open mouth and open mind (Ah, yeah)
+I don't open up her door, she open mine (Swang)
 I need less stress and I need more thighs, yes (Skrrt, skrrt) We on the jet quest, mobbin' with the tribe, yes (Skrrt, skrrt)